BluFlameTech/bluflametech.github.io/_posts/2021-02-15-what-is-agile.md

 not and should never be the goal; continuous improvement should be.
 And that can only happen when every person in the organization agrees on the same values, principles and goals and when everyone works toward upholding them.
 It's not enough to say the words.
-The actions of the organization and of the individuals within it, must reflect them.
+The actions of the organization and of the individuals within it must reflect them.

 If as a team and as an organization, you can do that, then you are moving in the right direction.